icebob/moleculer-java-site/src/concepts.md

 and we process configuration files using the Spring Framework, for example.
 However, it is faster at runtime if the incoming data packet is received immediately after parsing it from the binary (JSON, MessagePack, etc.) format.
+The `Tree` data type helps in accurate type conversion, even allowing you to specify default values.

 ```java
 // Input and output data are in "raw" JSON format